Outerspatial 2-complexes: Extending the class of outerplanar graphs to three dimensions: Core Lemma

 \begin{proof} Clearly being outerspherical is preserved by contracting non-loop edges.
 So, this follows from \autoref{plane_to_outerspatial}. \end{proof}

-\begin{lem} All link graphs of an outerspatial 2-complex are outerplanar. \end{lem}
+\begin{lem} All link graphs of an outerspatial $2$-complex are outerplanar. \end{lem}

-\begin{proof} Consider an outerspatial $2$-complex $C$ and a link graph $L(v)$ at an arbitrary vertex $v$ of $C$.
-Let $\widehat{C}$ be the cone over $C$ with a top $t$ and let $\widehat{L(v)}$ be the link graph at $v$ as a vertex of $\widehat{C}$. \begin{sublem} $\widehat{L(v)}$ is the $1$-dimensional cone over $L(v)$. \end{sublem} \begin{proof} Recall that the link graph $L(v)$ has a vertex for each edge of $C$ and two vertices in $L(v)$ are connected by an edge if they share a face in $C$.
-To build the cone $\widehat{C}$ from the $2$-complex $C$ we add one new edge incident to $v$, namely $tv$, so $L(v)$ has one new vertex.
-For each edge $uv$ incident to $v$ in $C$ we add one face $tuv$, incident to the edge $tv$, therefore for any vertex $uv$ of $L(v)$ we add one edge between $tu$ and $uv$.
-Thus, we showed that to obtain $\widehat{L(v)}$ from $L(v)$ we add one new vertex and connect it to all old vertices by an edge.
-So $\widehat{L(v)}$ is the cone over $L(v)$ as claimed. \end{proof} Since $C$ is outerspatial, $\widehat{C}$ is embeddable in $3$-space by definition.
+\begin{proof} Consider an outerspatial $2$-complex~$C$ and a link graph~$L(v)$ at an arbitrary vertex $v$ of~$C$.
+Let $\widehat{C}$ be the cone over~$C$ with a top $t$ and let $\widehat{L(v)}$ be the link graph at $v$ as a vertex of $\widehat{C}$. \begin{sublem} $\widehat{L(v)}$ is the $1$-dimensional cone over~$L(v)$. \end{sublem} \begin{proof} Recall that the link graph~$L(v)$ has a vertex for each edge of~$C$ and two vertices in~$L(v)$ are connected by an edge if they share a face in~$C$.
+To build the cone $\widehat{C}$ from the $2$-complex~$C$, we add one new edge incident to $v$, namely $tv$, so~$L(v)$ has one new vertex.
+For each edge $uv$ incident to $v$ in~$C$ we add one face $tuv$, incident to the edge $tv$.
+Therefore, for any vertex $uv$ of~$L(v)$ we add one edge between $tu$ and $uv$.
+Thus, we showed that to obtain $\widehat{L(v)}$ from~$L(v)$ we add one new vertex and connect it to all old vertices by an edge.
+So $\widehat{L(v)}$ is the cone over~$L(v)$ as claimed. \end{proof} Since~$C$ is outerspatial, $\widehat{C}$ is embeddable in $3$-space by definition.
 Therefore, by \autoref{link_planar}, we know that $\widehat{L(v)}$ is planar.
-By \autoref{cone_link}, we know that $\widehat{L(v)}$ is the cone over $L(v)$.
-In other words, the cone over $L(v)$ is planar.
+By \autoref{cone_link}, we know that $\widehat{L(v)}$ is the cone over~$L(v)$.
+In other words, the cone over~$L(v)$ is planar.
 This is precisely the definition of an outerplanar graph.
-Since $v$ was arbitrary, we showed that all link graphs of $C$ are outerplanar, as desired. \end{proof}
+Since $v$ was arbitrary, we showed that all link graphs of~$C$ are outerplanar, as desired. \end{proof}

-\begin{defn} We are going to call a $2$-complex whose link graphs are all $2$-connected simple graphs \emph{locally 2-connected}. \end{defn} \begin{thm} (Core Lemma) A simple locally $2$-connected $2$-complex $C$ is outerspatial if and only if it does not contain an aspherical 2-complex as a subcomplex, and it does not contain a path $P$ such that the link graph at the vertex $P$ of $C/P$ is not outerplanar. \end{thm}
+\begin{lem} (Core Lemma) A simple locally $2$-connected $2$-complex~$C$ is outerspatial if and only if it does not contain an aspherical 2-complex as a subcomplex, and it does not contain a path $P$ such that the link graph at the vertex $P$ of $C/P$ is not outerplanar. \end{lem}

-\begin{proof}[Proof of the `only if' implication] First assume that the 2-complex $C$ has a subcomplex that is an aspherical 2-complex.
-As being outerspatial is closed under deletion of faces, it follows from \autoref{a-sphere-cone} that the 2-complex $C$ cannot be outerspatial.

-Next assume that the 2-complex $C$ contains a path $P$ such that the link graph at the vertex $P$ of $C/P$ is not outerplanar.
-Since $L(P)$ is not outerplanar, it follows from \autoref{link_outerplanar} that $C/P$ is not outerspatial.
-Then by \autoref{contract_edge} it follows that $C$ is also not outerspatial.

-We proved that if a $2$-complex $C$ contains an aspherical subcomplex or a path $P$ such that the link graph at the vertex $P$ of $C/P$ is not outerplanar, then $C$ is not outerspatial.
-This proves the `only if' direction as required.